 - Some experts suggest green makes people want to spend money.
 It is also connected to spring, fertility, the beginning of something new, and health.
 Perfect for a plastic surgery practice!
 However, it is also considered to represent inexperience and envy.

 - People associate browns with nature, earth, and things that are organic.
 It is a warm neutral color that is associated with dependability, honesty, and friendliness.
-The use of subtle shades of brown, such as tan and cream, help other colors to look brighter when used as a background.
+The use of subtle shades of brown, such as tan and cream, helps other colors to look brighter when used as a background.

 - White means purity and cleanliness.
 Like black, it goes with any color.
 It can also help to make other colors stand out.
 Do not use too much white, though, since it can be too bright and hurt the eyes.

 Using a blend of both warm and cool colors will help to make visitors to your site feel relaxed, without seeming too cold.
 You want them to feel at ease, but not put them to sleep.
-Balancing blues, greens, and whites with brows, reds, yellows, and oranges will keep them excited about the prospect of undergoing a procedure.
+Balancing blues, greens, and whites with browns, reds, yellows, and oranges will keep them excited about the prospect of undergoing a procedure.
 With a business concerned with helping people feel more youthful, you want them to feel awake and refreshed.